Ab-hishek/Dictionary/README.md

 # Dictionary
-A Dictionary implemented in C++ Language.
+A Dictionary implemented in java Language.

 ## Functionality of the Dictionary
  1. Insert a word in the Dictionary